greenboxal/doggohub/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 If you push a LFS object to a project and you receive an error similar to:
-`Post <URL>/info/lfs/objects/batch: dial tcp IP: getsockopt: connection refused`, the LFS client is trying to reach GitLab through HTTPS.
-However, your GitLab instance is being served on HTTP.
+`Post <URL>/info/lfs/objects/batch: dial tcp IP: getsockopt: connection refused`, the LFS client is trying to reach DoggoHub through HTTPS.
+However, your DoggoHub instance is being served on HTTP.

 This behaviour is caused by Git LFS using HTTPS connections by default when a